FAIR-BREIT/BREIT-CORE/README.md

     * on linux use e.g. sudo apt-get install liblapack-dev
 * Root 5.3x or Root >= 6.04(required for non-equilibrium solutions)

+For the Boost and Root libraries you can install this [FAIRSOFT version](https://github.com/FairRootGroup/FairSoft/tree/RC_jul15).

 #### 2. Install [BREIT](https://github.com/NicolasWinckler/BREIT)

     # "Breit_path_install" is used here as a directory name, but can be renamed as you want.